top of page

 Biomechanical Assessments

-A biomechanical assessment is a process used by podiatrists as a way of analysing the function of the foot and lower limb to determine any contributing factors to foot paint or injury.
+A biomechanical assessment is a process used a way of analysing the function of the foot and lower limb to determine any contributing factors to foot paint or injury.

 What Is A Biomechanical Assessment?

-What Podiatry Related Conditions Can A Biomechanical Assessment Help With?
+What Related Conditions Can A Biomechanical Assessment Help With?

 Shin Splints